codesalley/weather-app/README.md

 Feel free to check the [issues page](https://github.com/juxsalley/weather-app/issues).

 ## Show your support
-Give a ⭐️ if you like this project!# restaurant-landing-page
+Give a ⭐️ if you like this project!